taylorferran/usdc-me/README.md

 | Auth & DB | Supabase (PostgreSQL) |
 | Encryption | AES-GCM + PBKDF2 (client-side) |

+## Nanopayments on Arc

+The x402 intent architecture is what makes nanopayments viable.
+Every payment is a signed intent, not an on-chain transaction.
+Intents queue up and settle in a single batch, so the cost per payment drops to near zero regardless of amount.
+A merchant can sell a digital good for $0.001 and the economics work.

+We build directly on two classes from Circle's `@circlefin/x402-batching` SDK:

+### `BatchFacilitatorClient` (server-side)

+The facilitator handles verification and settlement of x402 spend intents.

+- **`verify(payload, accepted)`** — Cryptographically verifies a signed x402 spend intent against the accepted payment terms.
+Every payment (P2P and merchant) goes through this before being queued.
+Returns `{ isValid, invalidReason }`.
+- **`settle(payload, accepted)`** — Submits a queued intent on-chain.
+During batch settlement, we call this for every pending intent and they all resolve in a single on-chain transaction.
+Returns `{ success, transaction }`.
+- **`getSupported()`** — Returns supported payment schemes and networks.
+Used at startup to configure the accepted terms for intent verification.

+### `GatewayClient` (server-side)

+The gateway manages USDC deposits, balances, and cross-chain withdrawals.

+- **`getBalances(address)`** — Returns wallet and gateway balances for any address.
+Powers the dashboard balance display and pre-send validation.
+Returns `{ wallet.formatted, gateway.formattedTotal, gateway.formattedAvailable }`.
+- **`withdraw(amount, options)`** — Bridges USDC from the Arc gateway to any of 9 supported chains (Ethereum, Base, Solana, Avalanche, Polygon, Arbitrum, Optimism, Noble, Arc).
+Returns the mint transaction hash and chain details.

+### Client-side signing

+On the client, we use Viem's `signTypedData` to sign EIP-712 `TransferWithAuthorization` payloads.
+The signed payload includes `from`, `to`, `value`, `validAfter`, `validBefore`, and a random `nonce`.
+This is packaged as an x402 v2 spend intent (`{ x402Version: 2, payload: { authorization, signature } }`) and sent to the server for verification.

 ## Getting Started

 ### Prerequisites